 Introduction to Dance

 This program introduces young people to the experience of dance to build confidence and assist in the development of physical coordination, communication, rhythm and math skills, and multicultural awareness.
 Students participate in workshops in Contemporary/ Improvisation, Hip-Hop and/or African dance, bringing artistry, energy, and variety to the school day.

 Math and Drumming

 This program, for third graders studying multiplication, integrates music instruction into STEM (science, technology, engineering, and mathematics) education.
 Drumming creates a direct connection between rhythm and math; through drumming, children literally feel the concept of math.
-Rhythms begin simply and grow more complex, demonstrating a connection to numbers and fractions.
-The program helps youth with memory, understanding and the ability to apply math concepts in the real world through problem-solving.
+Rhythms begin simply and grow more complex, demonstrating a connection to numbers.
+The program helps youth with memory, understanding, and repetition.